Ming-DeMers/Cellular-Automata/report.md

 - Created and wrote the yaml, report, instructions.
 - 8 Hours.

 ### Jack
 - Assigned to implement in the program, testing, and ensure we are meeting application req's.
-- *What you did*
+- Defined specifications for all functions in gameboard.mli
+- Implemented update_board and its helper functions
+- Implemented update_node
+- Reviewed code for errors
+-8 hours

 ### Ben
 - Assigned to implement the program, communicate with the project mentor.
-- *What you did*
+- Implemented most functions defined in gameboard.mli using many helper functions
+- Fixed bugs to ensure all code ran as intended
+- Coordinated meetings with PM and PG
+- General code cleanup and organization
+- Created install instructions
+- Submit project
+- 12 hours

 ### Jason
-- Assigned to test functionality and ensure program correctness.
+- Assigned to test functionality, ensure program correctness, and clean and organize function declarations, order, and specifications to ensure readability.
-- *What you did*
+- Created gameboard.ml and gameboard.mli and helped write specifications for the essential functions in gameboard.mli
+- Performed final checks on gameboard.ml and .mli functionality
+- Created writeup file and made structure for content
+- 5 hours

 >## Productivity analysis:

-As an entire team, how productive were you?
-Did you accomplish what you planned in your sprints?
-Were your estimates of what you could do accurate, or far off?
-Write a paragraph addressing those questions.
-Please be honest: we want you to reflect candidly on your progress, so that you can make more accurate estimates between MS2 and MS3.
-Your grade is not going to be based on how positive or negative you are here.

-*I will write this once y'all add your stuff*
+As an entire team, we were somewhat productive.
+We were able to accomplish what we set out to do for this sprint, although our goals were not too lofty.
+Our estimates of what we could do were pretty spot on, as we worked right up to the deadline in order to accomplish our goals.
+Now that we have established a base, it should be much easier to expand upon our ideas for future sprints.
+For this reason, we should be able to set our sights higher for these future sprints.
+Our communication stands to gain some improvement, but there is no doubt that we are all committed to this project and making it the best we possibly can.